What is Truncus Arteriosus?

 After birth, a baby with truncus arteriosus develops bluish skin, trouble feeding, excessive sleepiness, breathing problems, high blood pressure in the lungs, enlargement of the heart, and a failure to thrive.
 If undiagnosed and untreated, truncus arteriosus can be fatal.
 However, with early treatment, the long-term prognosis is promising.

-How is Truncus Arteriosis diagnosed during pregnancy?
+How is Truncus Arteriosis diagnosed and monitored during pregnancy?

-If your doctor suspects truncus arteriosus after reviewing your routine ultrasound, he or she may request a fetal echocardiogram, or an ultrasound of the fetus’s heart.
+If your doctor suspects truncus arteriosus after reviewing your routine ultrasound, he or she may request a fetal echocardiogram, or an ultrasound of the fetal heart.
 This echocardiogram shows the structure of the heart and how it is functioning, which can help us confirm the diagnosis and decide on the best option for treatment.

 After diagnosing Truncus Arteriosus during your pregnancy, our team monitors your baby closely during pregnancy and helps prepare for delivery.